-Before you begin to understand the concept of skin undertone, you need to know that it is quite different from your skin’s surface tone.
 When you look in the mirror, your skin may appear ivory, fair, medium, tan, or dark.
 That’s the color of your skin’s surface.
 Undertone is the color of your skin that is just beneath that.
-While you may have the same skin color as anyone else, you may not have the same skin undertone.
+While you may have the same complexion as anyone else, you may not have the same skin undertone.
 And this makes all the difference.

-Whenever you are choosing a new lipstick, a foundation, or a dress, you are drawn to its color and how much it looks good (at the counter or on someone else).
+When choosing a new lipstick, foundation, or dress, you are drawn to its color.
+You often pick them based on how good they look (at the counter or on someone else).
 Such “love-at-first-sights” are pretty common for most of us.
-But when you try it on yourself, you see that it doesn’t look right on you.
-And most of the times, you are confused why this happens.
+But when you try it yourself, you see that it doesn’t look right on you.
+And most of the time, you are confused why this happens.
 This is because it will not look good on you unless it goes with your skin undertone.

-You fall into this category if you have yellow, peach, or golden skin undertone.
+You fall into this category if you have a yellow, peach, or golden skin undertone.

 You fall into this category if you have reddish, pink, or blue skin undertones.

 3. Neutral Undertone